 Some custody matters are contentious and may involve multiple issues that need to be resolved, such as child support, parental relocation, father’s rights, and parenting time.
 In these situations, it’s best to have a skilled legal advocate on your side.

 Contact a New Jersey Child Custody Lawyer Today

 Determining child custody is not a simple process.
 The court will look at many factors when deciding how best to proceed.
 Their main goal is to determine what is best for your children, not what you personally prefer.
 That is why you need an attorney on your side who can show that your suggested arrangement is what’s best for your children.
-To learn more about how we can help, contact Katherine K. Wagner, Attorney at Law, today to schedule an initial consultation.
+To learn more about how we can help, contact the Law Offices of Katherine K. Wagner today to schedule an initial consultation.